Electromagnetic Aircraft Launch System: Operators

+Current operators

+United States

+The United States Navy is the first user of the General Atomics EMALS.
+It is first installed on the USS Gerald R. Ford (CVN-78).

+Potential operators

 France

 The French Navy is actively planning for a future aircraft carrier and new flagship.
 It is known in French as Porte-avions de nouvelle génération (new-generation aircraft carrier), or by the acronym PANG.
 The ship will be nuclear-powered and feature the EMALS catapult system.
 Construction of the PANG is expected to begin around 2025 and will enter service in 2038, the year the aircraft carrier Charles de Gaulle is due to be retired.

 India

 The Indian Navy has shown an interest in installing the EMALS system for its planned CATOBAR INS Vishal aircraft carrier.
 The Indian government has shown interest in producing the Electromagnetic Aircraft Launch System locally with the assistance of General Atomics.

 United Kingdom

 Converteam UK were working on an electromagnetic catapult (EMCAT) system for the Queen Elizabeth-class aircraft carrier.
 In August 2009, speculation mounted that the UK may drop the STOVL F-35B for the CTOL F-35C model, which would have meant the carriers being built to operate conventional takeoff and landing aircraft using the UK-designed non-steam EMCAT catapults.

 In October 2010, the UK Government announced it would buy the F-35C, using a then-undecided CATOBAR system.
 A contract was signed in December 2011 with General Atomics of San Diego to develop EMALS for the Queen Elizabeth-class carriers.
 However, in May 2012, the UK Government reversed its decision after the projected costs rose to double the original estimate and delivery moved back to 2023, cancelling the F-35C option and reverting to its original decision to buy the STOVL F-35B.